 Research shows that this is exactly what most buyers want: 80 percent of respondents to a HubSpot survey said they wanted to talk to a sales rep either in the consideration stage (after researching products and coming up with a shortlist) or the decision stage (when they were ready to buy).

 Mimic this strategy by providing plenty of visual and textual information in your product configurator, along with pricing, especially for bigger-ticket items.

 9: Highlight What’s Popular

 While self-serve product customization is great for giving shoppers exactly what they want, it can prevent shoppers from discovering new features – i.e., the things they didn’t know they wanted.
 This can be a problem for retailers hoping to introduce new products or upsell shoppers on newer add-ons.

-The solution is one demonstrated by Bostontec, maker of desks and worktables: in addition to providing a guided walk-through of possible customizations, offer a “Popular Accessories” section to highlight what other customers have chosen.
+The solution is one demonstrated by Bostontec, maker of desks and worktables: in addition to their WooCommerce product customizer, they offer a “Popular Accessories” section to highlight what other customers have chosen.
 Like Nike’s social share button, this helps build excitement around product customization options.

 10: Offer an “Explosion” View